kz8s/vagrant-kubernetes/README.md

 #### Tweaking the Kubernetes configuration

-Cluster configuration is easily modified by changing configs in ./kubernetes-configs, followed by rebuilding the Kubernetes bits through Packer.
-Changes to the Kubernetes configuration do not require a full rebuild of the underlying CentOS box:
+Cluster configuration is easily modified by changing configs in kubernetes-configs/, followed by rebuilding the Kubernetes bits through Packer and Vagrant.

+In kubernetes-configs/, config, apiserver, controller-manager, kubelet and proxy all map directly to systemd configs for the respective systemd Kubernetes services.  apiserver.crt and apiserver.key are the TLS bits to secure the API master, and the yaml files are skydns config.

+Persistent changes to the Kubernetes configuration do not require a full rebuild of the underlying CentOS box:

 ```
 $ rm -rf artifacts/centos71-kubernetes box/virtualbox/centos71-kubernetes-x64-1.0.0.box